Chen Yuanda

-Chen Yuanda (died 316), courtesy name Changhong, was a Xiongnu minister of Han Zhao during the Sixteen Kingdoms period.
-Yuanda joined Liu Yuan during his establishment of his state in 304, becoming a mainstay in its early years.
-During the reign of Liu Cong, Yuanda was persistent in going against his emperor's wishes that many at the time were seen as inappropriate, usually revolving around his empresses.
-In 316, he and a group of ministers fought against the corrupted eunuch, Wang Chen, and his inner circle after they won over Liu Cong.
-However, following the death of his friend Liu Yi (劉易) as a result of the debacle, Yuanda killed himself out of despair.
+Chen Yuanda (died c.April 316), courtesy name Changhong, was a Xiongnu minister of Han-Zhao during the Sixteen Kingdoms period.
+He was an influential figure within the Han court, most known for his fierce remonstrations against the emperor, Liu Cong and his decadent lifestyle.
+Towards the end of his life, he led the scholar-officials in a power struggle against Liu Cong's eunuchs and consort kins, but killed himself out of despair after his close friend died as a result of the conflict.

 Early life and service under Liu Yuan

 Chen Yuanda was born into the Rear Division of the Southern Xiongnu.
 His family name was originally "Gao (高)", but supposedly, due to his birth month bringing misfortune to his father, he was forced to change it to "Chen (陳)".
 Yuanda was orphaned at an early age and grew up poor in Jinyang.
-He took a liking for reciting books and worked on the farms to sustain himself.
-Yuanda was knowledgeable, but was never received an invitation to serve from anyone of note until he reached the age of 40.
+He took a liking to reciting books and worked on farms to sustain himself.
+Yuanda was knowledgeable, but never received an invitation to serve from anyone of note until he was 40.

 When Liu Yuan became the Xiongnu Worthy Prince of the Left, he sought out to recruit Yuanda into his ranks.
 However, Yuanda ignored his call and sent no reply.
 Liu Yuan broke away from the Jin dynasty in 304, declaring himself King of Han.
 It was around this time when someone asked Yuanda if he was worried now that Liu Yuan was king.
 Yuanda replied, "I know him well, and he also understands my thoughts.
 Within two or three days, the letter will arrive."
 Surely enough, Liu Yuan approached him again, offering him the position of Gentleman of the Yellow Gates.
 This time, Yuanda accepted his offer.

-Liu Yuan was delighted that Yuanda had joined him, but wished that he had done earlier.
 Liu Yuan told him that had he came earlier, Yuanda would have had a higher position than what he had now.
-However, Yuanda replied, "The ministers are divided by nature, and those who are rash for power will surely fall.
+Yuanda replied, "The ministers are divided by nature, and those who are rash for power will surely fall.
 If I had joined earlier, I fear that you may elect me as one of the Nine Ministers or as a Receiver of Words.
 This is not the division of ministers.
 How can a minister be worthy of such treatment!
 So suppress these emotions, and wait for that division to come.
 The king would have no slander, and the ministers would be free from the calamity of the outsiders."
 Liu Yuan was pleased by his response.

 Under Liu Yuan, Yuanda was a described as a loyal and trusted minister.
-He often gave advice to Liu Yuan and submitted private petitions that not even Liu Yuan's children knew its content.
+He often gave advice to Liu Yuan and submitted private petitions that not even Liu Yuan's children knew the content of.